 What is the basic organization of the mind?

-One area of debate in some areas of psychology surrounds the extent to which the mind is “modular,” consisting of a large number of specialized programs as opposed to a smaller number of less specialized programs.
-The evolutionary approach that animates my research suggests that the answer to this question is going to be that there are a very large number of very specialized components of the mind.
+One area of debate is the extent to which the mind is “modular,” consisting of a large number of specialized programs as opposed to a smaller number of less specialized programs.
+The approach that animates my research suggests that the answer to this question is going to be that there are a very large number of very specialized components of the mind.
 Many specialized systems have already been described, such as those associated with the senses, certain kinds of memory systems, and even components designed around the social world.
 Work in my lab touches on this issue in various ways.
 Although the debate will not be settled in detail any time in the near future, projects in the lab address this issue from a number of different directions.